ABBA: Member origins and collaboration

-Lyngstad linked up with her future bandmates in 1969.
-On 1 March 1969, she participated in the Melodifestival, where she met Andersson for the first time.
-A few weeks later they met again during a concert tour in southern Sweden and they soon became a couple.
-Andersson produced her single "Peter Pan" in September 1969—her first collaboration with Benny & Björn, as they had written the song.
+Andersson produced Lyngstad's single "Peter Pan" in September 1969—her first collaboration with Benny and Björn, as they had written the song.
 Andersson would then produce Lyngstad's debut studio album, Frida, which was released in March 1971.
 Lyngstad also played in several revues and cabaret shows in Stockholm between 1969 and 1973.
-After ABBA formed, she recorded another successful album in 1975, Frida ensam, which included the original Swedish rendition of "Fernando", a hit on the Swedish radio charts before the English version was released by ABBA.
+After ABBA formed, she recorded another album in 1975, Frida ensam, which included the original Swedish rendition of "Fernando", a hit on the Swedish radio charts before the English version was released by ABBA.

-Agnetha Fältskog (born 5 April 1950 in Jönköping, Sweden) sang with a local dance band headed by Bernt Enghardt who sent a demo recording of the band to Karl Gerhard Lundkvist.
-The demo tape featured a song written and sung by Agnetha: "Jag var så kär" ("I Was So in Love").
-Lundkvist was so impressed with her voice that he was convinced she would be a star.
-After going through considerable effort to locate the singer, he arranged for Agnetha to come to Stockholm and to record two of her own songs.
-This led to Agnetha at the age of 18 having a number-one record in Sweden with a self-composed song, which later went on to sell over 80,000 copies.
-She was soon noticed by the critics and songwriters as a talented singer/songwriter of schlager style songs.
-Fältskog's main inspiration in her early years was singers such as Connie Francis.
-Along with her own compositions, she recorded covers of foreign hits and performed them on tours in Swedish folkparks.
-Most of her biggest hits were self-composed, which was quite unusual for a female singer in the 1960s.
-Agnetha released four solo LPs between 1968 and 1971.
-She had many successful singles in the Swedish charts.

-During filming of a Swedish TV special in May 1969, Fältskog met Ulvaeus and they married on 6 July 1971.
-Fältskog and Ulvaeus eventually were involved in each other's recording sessions, and soon even Andersson and Lyngstad added backing vocals to Fältskog's third studio album, Som jag är ("As I Am") (1970).
+During filming of a Swedish TV special in May 1969, Fältskog met Ulvaeus, and they got married on 6 July 1971.
+Fältskog and Ulvaeus eventually were involved in each other's recording sessions, and soon Andersson and Lyngstad added backing vocals to Fältskog's third studio album, Som jag är (As I Am) (1970).
 In 1972, Fältskog starred as Mary Magdalene in the original Swedish production of Jesus Christ Superstar and attracted favourable reviews.
-Between 1967 and 1975, Fältskog released five studio albums.